Latest update 28/02/2022

 There has been a lot of talk regarding liquid chalk; you are welcome to use it but only in addition to sanitising as liquid chalk is not something that you would use after a route.
-Rock On has a good stock of this if you want to try it.

 Incidentally, a soon-to-be-published study seems to indicate that climbing chalk is very effective at de-activating viruses very quickly, which would be great news for climbers!

 Changing rooms are open.
 Please be respectful of peoples space!

 All hire equipment will be available as usual.

 Café and reception restrictions